FUN SPEECH JOURNEYS

 At a young age, our son experienced speech delay and our pediatrician identified early signs that he could be a neurodivergent learner.

-This interactive book is intended for sharing between adults and children; when reading together with a grown-up, children have the space to learn new concepts that the book introduces against the central theme of cars.
+This interactive book is intended for sharing between adults and children; when reading together with a grown-up, children have the space to learn new concepts that the book introduces against the central theme of car.

 TESTIMONIALS